 A few shortlisted options are detailed below.
 However, keep in mind that if you wish to explore the beaches and coastal areas of Skopelos, you may prefer to stay in the southern part of the island.
 For example, Agnontas, Neo Klima or Stafylos.

 Natura Luxury Boutique Hotel Skopelos

-Natura Luxury Boutique Hotel is a stylish modern property in the heart of old Glossa.
+Natura Luxury Boutique Hotel is a stylish modern property in the heart of Glossa.
 The newly renovated rooms are decorated with tones of white and beige and offer private balconies that overlook the sea.

 The hotel’s heated infinity pool overlooks the Aegean and is the largest of its kind in the Sporades.
 Rooms start from €180 a night.

 Aegean Wave Hotel Skopelos

-Guests can opt to enjoy a sumptuous candlelit dinner at Faros – the hotel’s in-house restaurant with some of the best sunset views in town.
+Guests can opt to enjoy a sumptuous candlelit dinner at Faros.
+This is the hotel’s in-house restaurant and boasts some of the best sunset views in town.

 Do you have any additional questions or queries about visiting Glossa, Skopelos, or organising your Greece travel itinerary?

 Please don’t hesitate to reach out to me if you need anything.
-Safe travels!

 Geia sou!
 Melissa xo